SebaMariamGeorge/silent-alarm/README.md

 ### Team Members
-- Team Lead: [linna theres joy] - [mar baselios christain college of engineering and technology]
+- Team Lead: Linna Theres Joy - Mar Baselios Christain College of Engineering and Technology
-- Member 2: [seba mariam george] - [mar baselios christain college of engineering and technology]
+- Member 2: Seba Mariam George - Mar Baselios Christain College of Engineering and Technology
-- Member 3: [prathibha b] - [mar baselios christain college of engineering and technology]
+- Member 3: Prathibha B - Mar Baselios Christain College of Engineering and Technology

 ### Project Description
 The Silent Alarm is an intentionally useless project designed for entertainment and to demonstrate basic  programming skills.
 It is a "stealthy" alarm system that alerts the user by doing absolutely nothing.
 The idea is to mimic an actual alarm system without  any practical functionality  or impact